Finding Your Intended Path of Travel: A practical guide to Route Planning and Navigation

 A. Defining Your Destination and Objectives:

 The first step involves clearly defining your destination.
 Be specific!
 Instead of simply aiming for "the mountains," pinpoint a specific trailhead, campsite, or landmark.
-Consider your objectives: Are you prioritizing speed, scenic views, specific points of interest, or avoiding tolls?
+Consider this: consider your objectives: Are you prioritizing speed, scenic views, specific points of interest, or avoiding tolls?
 Understanding your objectives will significantly influence your route planning.

 B. Utilizing Digital Mapping Tools: